Zharfan Rohaizad: Tanjong Pagar United

 In 7 May 2021, the 2021 Singapore Premier League resumed after the league was suspended due to the COVID-19 pandemic in Singapore, Zharfan signed with Tanjong Pagar United.
 Zharfan enjoyed a breakout 2022 Singapore Premier League season with Tanjong Pagar United showing he is one of the country’s up-and-coming promising goalkeeper by making the highest number of saves (122) across the league.
 After 41 games with the Jaguars, Zharfan left the club.

 Lion City Sailors

 On 23 December 2022, Zharfan signed with Lion City Sailors.
 On 26 July 2023, Zharfan make multiples amount of saves in a friendly match against Tottenham Hotspurs at the Singapore National Stadium.

 During the 2023–24 AFC Champions League group stage match on 4 October 2023 against Hong Kong side, Kitchee, Zharfan pulled a string of saves which lands him in the 'Team of the Round matchday 2' XI.

 Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, Zharfan and the Sailors finished as a runner-up after a 1–2 defeat.

 Loan to Hougang United

 On 9 July 2025, it was announced that Zharfan would be joining Hougang United on a season long loan deal.

+Tampines Rovers

+On 2 July 2026, Tampines Rovers FC announced the signing of Zharfan from Lion City Sailors on a free transfer.
+He made his debut on 25 July 2026 in a pre-season match against DPMM FC.